 A number of the treasures here, particularly those relating to Tutankhamun, will soon be moved to a new museum that is set to transform the Giza plateau forever.

-Scheduled to open in late 2020, the Grand Egyptian Museum (GEM) will house treasures from around Egypt, including the ultimate collection of Tutankhamun artefacts.
+The GEM houses treasures from around Egypt, including the ultimate collection of Tutankhamun artefacts.
 The museum is part of a wider project to improve the area around the pyramids of Giza, which includes a number of hotels to be built on the plateau surrounding the ancient wonders.

 The pyramids themselves are a feature of GEM, too, with three viewing platforms offering unfettered views that are hard to find anywhere else in Cairo.
 Construction on the museum began in 2012, almost a decade after the project was first announced.
 There will be improved transport links to and from the venue, hopefully eliminating the need to plan every inevitable delay by allowing for what the locals call “Cairo time”.
 It’s just good old-fashioned tardiness by any other name, but it really is a big concern when navigating the vast city day or night.